Back to the home page

 Isn't there a Tomato / FreshTomato build available for your router?
 Then you might consider DD-WRT.
 DD-WRT is, in my experience at least, not as good as Tomato and its offspring (often less stable, more bugs, less reliable, less easy to install), so for me it's definitely second choice.

 But still, it's an option, and your mileage may vary.
-Furthermore, my experience might be outdated: my last intensive test of DD-WRT dates from 2011.
+Furthermore, my experience is probably outdated: my last intensive test of DD-WRT dates from 2011.

 You can get DD-WRT here.